erfanGhayomi93/todo-zarban/README.md

 # Task Manager App

-A simple React application that fetches and displays a list of tasks, allowing filtering, searchin.
+A simple React application that fetches and displays a list of tasks, allowing filtering, searching.

 ## 🚀 Features
 - Fetches tasks from [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos).